 2.121 Cross-Linking Agent ― A substance which will react chemically with the molecular chains of a thermosetting material and by linking them together will create a more rigid structure resulting in a more or less infusible product.

 2.122 Cross Linked High Polymers ― The polymers in which the long chain molecules, either straight or branched, have ladder rungs or cross-bridges binding them together.
-In the case of high polymer, all or most of the component long chain molecules are rigidly locked to each other laterally by primary linkages ( see also High polymers ).
+In the case of high polymer, all or most of the component long chain molecules are rigidly locked to each other laterally by primary linkages ( see High polymers ).

-2.123 Crowsfooting ― A type of film defect where small wrinkles occur in a pattern resembling that of a crow’s foot.
+2.123 Crows Footing ― A type of film defect where small wrinkles occur in a pattern resembling that of a crow’s foot.

 2.124 Crypto Meter ― A portable instrument used to determine the opacity of pigments and paints.

-2.125 Crystallizing Finish ― See ‘finish’.
+2.125 Crystallizing Finish ― See ‘finish’

 2.126 Cure ― To change the physical properties of a resin by chemical action which, for example, may be condensation, polymerization or addition usually accomplished by the action of either heat or catalyst or both, and with or without pressure.